 Regional anesthesia is very similar to local anesthesia where an injection of medication is used to numb a part of the body, but regional anesthesia different from local anesthesia concerns a larger part of the body, such as from the waist down.

 Common Anesthesia Malpractice Cases

 - Esophageal Intubation: The standards of care requires the anesthesiologist maintains control of the patient’s airway in a safe manner during general anesthesia.
 This requires laryngoscopy and intubation maneuvers to be performed gently enough that the surrounding structures are not damaged.
 The key is visualizing the vocal cords.
-If the anesthesiologist cannot visualize the vocal cords, the doctor must be extremely cautious to put the tube where the vocal cords should be. f there is tearing of the proximal esophagus, the cause is likely medical malpractice.
-So much force is needed to rip the esophagus –which is incredibly durable — so the only way to rip it is to do the procedure incredibly wrong.
-An esophageal tear is life-threatening and can lead to a tracheal esophageal fistula or a tracheal cutaneous fistula.
-A doctor can also make the esophageal tear wors by failing to timely identify the injury after it occurs.
+If the anesthesiologist cannot visualize the vocal cords, the doctor must be extremely cautious to put the tube where the vocal cords should be.
+If there is a tear of the proximal esophagus, the cause is likely medical malpractice.
+So much force is needed to rip the esophagus —which is incredibly durable — so the only way to rip it is to do the procedure incredibly wrong.
+An esophageal tear is life threatening and can lead to a tracheal esophageal fistula or a tracheal cutaneous fistula.
+A doctor can also make the esophageal tear worse by failing to timely identify the injury after it occurs.